AugustoAnguita/GeneSeqRules/README.md

-#	STEP - 2 	PRE-PREPROCESSING
+#	STEP - 2 	PRE-PROCESSING

 These lines are instructions for running the "./GeneSeqRules/required_codes/Part_2_gene_expression_discretization_and_sequence_database_generation.r" R script, which is intended for the discretization of absolute gene expression values and the generation of the sequence database.